vkrotin/AVScreenRecorder/README.md

 # AVScreenRecorder
 iOS library for screen recording app.
-Record any actions in the app, the option to save to device or share it.
+Record any actions in the app, the option to save on device or share it.
 The ability to edit video (crop, trim to length, remove sound)

 ## How to install